 A recent article for the American Psychological Association’s Monitor on Psychology details these benefits: “…spending time in nature can act as a balm to our busy brains… being exposed to natural environments improves working memory, cognitive flexibility and attentional control, while exposure to urban environments is linked to attention deficits.”

 Rodenburg says we need to rekindle our bond with the outdoors, instead of spending, as many of us do, almost 10 hours a day in front of a screen.
 We need to cure our nature deficit.

 Immersed in outdoor education for over 25 years, nature sommelier Jacob Rodenburg has seen how the built world creates segregation between humans and nature, relegating it to a section and using language to objectify and denigrate undeveloped or unused areas in cities.

 “Why do we call it a vacant lot?
 Because something isn’t built there?
 It’s a green space.”

-Rodenburg wishes we viewed our wild spaces as inclusive and spoke of them with love and intimacy, admiring Indigenous peoples who view the earth, sky and water like family.
+Rodenburg wishes we viewed our wild spaces as inclusive and speak of them with love and intimacy, admiring Indigenous peoples who view the earth, sky and water like family.

 “Our community shouldn’t be just people and housing; living systems need to be treated with kindness.”

-As the Executive Director of award-winning Camp Kawartha and Camp Kawartha Outdoor Education Centre in Ontario, Canada, Jacob Rodenburg holds a Master of Education and is a part-time instructor at Trent University’s School of the Environment.
+As the Executive Director of award-winning Camp Kawartha and Camp Kawartha Outdoor Education Centre in Ontario, Canada, Jacob Rodenburg holds a Master of Education.
+He is also a part-time instructor at Trent University’s School of the Environment.